Reference 02 — Graph model

-Status: draft, v1, 2026-05-03.
-Defines what a graph IS in libtracer and the load-bearing claim that the in-memory graph and the wire bytes are the same substrate.
 Audience: implementers writing the router/dispatcher; anyone reasoning about zero-copy semantics.
-See also: 04-communication-flows.md for API rationale; 01-data-format.md for the byte layout this section interprets structurally.
+See also: 04-communication-flows.md for the operation surface; 01-data-format.md for the byte layout this section interprets structurally.

 Definitions